stevej2608/dash-spa/README.md

 **Dash/SPA** Supports page containers.

-Depending on the application you may want the markup for page(s) to be rendered in a container.
-Think of a blog app as an example.
-The markup provided by a Dash/Page may be one or several posts.
-But that page will be rendered as content in a *posts container*.
-The *posts container* renders the appropriate navbar, headers, footers, etc, together with the content.
-Another page in the same application, the 404 page or admin panel for example, may require a different container or none at all.
-The idea is containers contain pages.
+Page containers define markup wrappers for page content.
+This allows layout themes to be created.
 In Dash/SPA all pages are rendered in a *default* container but only if one has been defined.
-If a default container is not defined the page is rendered as normal.
+If a default container is not defined the page is rendered raw.

 To define a default container, in any module in the ./pages folder:

-*/pages/any_module.py*
+*/pages/<any_module>.py*
 ```
 from dash import html
 import dash_spa as spa